alpha01/reconquista-timeline/timeline.md

 - 1086 Andalus Battle of Sagrajas, crushing Almoravid victory over Alfonso VI of León and Castile.
 Almoravids swallowed the majority of the Muslim taifas, unifying Islamic Spain once again
 - 1157 Andalus Almohads recapture Almería from the Christians
 - 1212 Andalus After the crushing defeat at the Battle of Las Navas de Tolosa, Ibn Hud leads the rebellion against Almohad authority in Al-Andalus.
 Seizing control of all Al-Andalus with the exception of Valencia, which is governed by Zayyan ibn Mardanish
+- 1225 Andalus Zayd Abu Zayd, last Almohad governor of Valencia is exiled by Zayyan ibn Mardanish.
+Zayd Abu Zayd seeks alliance with Jaime I of Aragon and converts to Christianity

 # Kingdom of Asturias (722-910)
 - 722 Asturias Battle of Covadonga, combined forces of Pelayo and Pedro de Cantabria defeat Umayyad forces